robert-crowe/VehicleDetection/README.md

+# WORK IN PROGRESS
 # VehicleDetection
-Detecting an locating vehicles in video from a forward-facing camera
+Detecting an locating vehicles in video from a forward-facing camera.